COINtoolbox/RESSPECT/docs/prepare_time_domain.rst

 5. Join all information in a standard features file.

-You can perform the entire analysis for one day of the survey using the :py:mod:`actsnclass.time_domain` module:
+You can perform the entire analysis for one day of the survey using the :py:mod:`resspect.time_domain` module:

 .. code-block:: python
    :linenos:

-   >>> from actsnclass.time_domain import SNPCCPhotometry
+   >>> from resspect.time_domain import SNPCCPhotometry

    >>> path_to_data = 'data/SIMGEN_PUBLIC_DES/'
    >>> output_dir = 'results/time_domain/'